 On the other hand, if your pool sits in a hot, sunny climate all day but you keep it covered when it’s not in use, then you’ll significantly reduce the water evaporation rate.

-Therefore, if you have water features and you’re concerned about how quickly your pool loses water, consider only turning them on at night or when you’re using your pool.
+Therefore, if you have water features and are concerned about how quickly your pool loses water, consider only turning them on at night or when using your pool.

 Long story short, even if you live in a hot climate with high evaporation rates, you can keep your pool evaporation levels closer to the two millimeters per week mark by using a solar pool cover and being mindful of how you use water features.